 Graph databases use graph structures with nodes, edges and properties to represent data.
 In essence, data is modeled as a network of relationships between specific elements.
-While the graph model may be counter-intuitive and takes some time to understand, it can be used broadly for a number of applications.
-Its main appeal is that it makes it easier to model relationships between entities in an application.
+While the graph model may be counter-intuitive and takes some time to understand, it can be useful for a specific class of queries.
+Its main appeal is that it makes it easier to model and navigate relationships between entities in an application.

-Applications: Graph databases are useful in cases where relationships are core to the application, like social networks.
+Applications: Graph databases are useful in cases where traversing relationships are core to the application, like navigating social network connections, network topologies or supply chains.

-Examples: Neo4j and HyperGraphDB.
+Examples: Neo4j and Giraph.